Rockwood Geo Pro 20BHS—small trailer with big heart

 A different idea

-Typically, when you get the smaller members of any product family, what you get are the least well-made of any product family.
-There are so many examples of the compact version of anything being the least well-made, or the least well-thought-through.
+Typically, with the smaller members of any product family, what you get are the least-well-made of the product family.
+There are so many examples of the compact version of anything being the least-well-made, or the least-well-thought-through.
 Like Cadillac and the Cimarron, for example.
 Ew.

 But when Rockwood introduced the Geo Pro line, what they did is simply make a small camper that was built to the standards of their larger campers.
 These little versions still have the things that make Rockwood products so class-leading in so many ways.
 Like what, you ask?